-Week 8 - Ditchling Beacon to Itford Hill. - 11.4 miles
+WALK 8 - DITCHLING BEACON TO ITFORD HILL. - 11.4 MILES

-We rejoin our Walk of the South Downs Way at the top of Ditchling Beacon, the site of an old Iron Age fort.
+You re-join your Walk of the South Downs Way at the top of Ditchling Beacon, the site of an old Iron Age fort.
 Used as a beacon site for centuries it was used to warn Queen Elizabeth I of the Spanish Armada lumbering east along the English Channel.